DarkMilkman/Encryption/README.md

 Not work with
 	-.docx
 	-.rtf
+	-.pdf

 Warning:
 	For the file to be found it either
 	 -has to be in the same folder as the .exe
 	 -or give the full file path of the file
+	 -to give it the full fle path you have to use a double backslash to go into a folder
+	 -EX: D:\\WordDocuments\\text.txt

 Warning: